 Community, global, and public health are the fastest growing, most exciting, and versatile areas of study on college campuses across the United States today.
 Community health is the applied science of protecting and improving the health and well-being of individuals, families, populations, and communities using evidence-based health promotion and disease prevention programs and policies.
-This degree provides students with a basic knowledge and understanding of community and public health systems, and issues and policies related to health promotion, health education and disease prevention in populations of all sizes.
+Accredited by the Council on Education for Public Health (CEPH), the BS in Community Health prepares students with the knowledge and understanding of community and public health systems, issues and policies related to health promotion, and health education and disease prevention in populations of all sizes.
 Community, public, and global health specialists work with a variety of health-related organizations and are expected to confront complex behavioral, cultural and social health and well-being issues at the local, national and global levels.

-Students may wish to complete an optional concentration in Global Health or Clinical Science.
+Students may wish to complete an optional concentration in Global Health, Clinical Science, or Nutrition.

 Global Health Concentration